 Handprint crafts not only serve as memorable keepsakes for parents, but they’re a lot of fun for kids, too.
 Plus, they’re sweet and adorable.

 It doesn’t get much cuter than this handprint bee craft from Simple Everyday Mom.
-To make it, draw and color in stripes on the bee’s body (the handprint), and then attach the face, wings, and antennae from the template.
+To make it, draw and color in stripes on the bee’s body (the handprint), then attach the face, wings, and antennae from the template.
 Easy, right?